barmoshe/data-processing-service/readme.md

   ```

 - **Notes:**
-  This worker handles the Python activity (`PythonAddRandomPrefixActivity`) and polls the `python-task-queue`.
+  This worker handles the Python activity (`PythonAddRandomPrefixActivity` from the `activities` folder) and polls the `python-task-queue`.

 #### TypeScript Worker